segmentio/analytics-react-native/README.md

 As it overrides the `execute()` method, this `Logger` will call `console.log` for every event going through the Timeline.

-### Example Plugins
+### Supported Plugins

-Refer to the following table for example Plugins you can use and alter to meet your tracking needs:
+Refer to the following table for Plugins you can use to meet your tracking needs:

 | Plugin      | Package     |
 | ----------- | ----------- |